 In the Baltimore County Police Department, a “use of force” report must be completed when an officer uses any execution of a physical act to control a person, overcome resistance, and/or defend oneself or another.
 The force may entail the use of body parts, issued departmental equipment, or an instrument of necessity.

 In the five years indicated above, Baltimore County officers used force (excluding firearms) a total of 1,307 times.
 From 2014-2018 there has been a 20.6% decrease in uses of force by officers.
 Additionally, the statistics show that force was only used in 1 out of 2,206 calls for service or 00.0416% of all calls for service and 1.068% in all arrests.

-Internal Affairs statistics show that officers were involved in combat shootings 27 times during the same time period averaging about 5.26 per year.
-This equates to the use of a firearm in 00.00082% of all calls for service and in 00.021% of all arrests.
+Internal Affairs statistics show that between 2014 and 2018, officers were involved in combat shootings 27 times averaging 5.26 per year.
+This equates to the use of a firearm in 00.00082% of all calls for service and in 00.022% of all arrests.

 Assaults on Officers

 During the 5-year time period officers reported being assaulted 3,136 times averaging 627.2 assaults per year.
 (There has been 1 line of duty death) While assaults on officers have remained steady, the numbers show that officers in Baltimore County are 2.39 times more likely to be assaulted by a citizen than use force against a citizen.
 (Note: Use of force by officers is down 20% during the same time period)

 According to the Internal Affairs Section in the Baltimore County Police Department there were 340 complaints from citizens about officer misconduct, including uses of force.
 That equates to an average of 68 per year and has also been steadily trending downward (51%).
 Over the entire time period there was an average of 1 citizen complaint for every 9,236 calls for service.
 The best year was 2018 with 1 citizen complaint for every 15,553 calls for service.